CodeYourFuture/module-tests/intro-to-programming/codeorg_giraffes_loop/mentor_notes.md

 * Playing computer: Student thinks through the sequence of necessary steps (It may be that the student just plays with the block order until they land on the right solution, this is ok).
 * Exploration: how does the student deal with not being handed *everything*?
 The perfect solution requires a block called jump that they won't have used much before.
 Do they look for it?
 Are they helpless?
 * Attention to detail: student looks for, finds detail differences between the target image and her own result.
+* Communication during task: (this may depend on whether it's truly a pairing task or whether we're just observing the student do the task.)

+# Presenting yourself and the task

+* TODO: are we asking to observe the student and their thought process during this task, or are we truly pairing?
+What will be our contribution A) in the case the student can clearly do it all themselves?
+B) in the case the student is lost?

 # TODO: rubric